bestia-dev/webpage_hit_counter/README.md

 ## new route

 We will now modify the code for our example.
-We need only one route named get_image.
+We need only one route named webpage_hit_counter/get_svg_image.
 It will call the function with the same name.
 I like to use Rust raw string, because I can copy paste literal text without modifying it.
 We will return a svg file for the badge.
 Svg is simple xml text, nothing complicated.
 Let's build the project and open it in the browser.